Illegal Pyramid Schemes / Recruitment Scams

 Eventually they must break down because the pool of possible recruits becomes exhausted and recruitment stops.
 Those at the bottom of the pyramid, the vast majority of the participants, lose money because there is no one below them.

-to the pot.
+They won't get their money back or earn their promised fortune because no one is beneath them in the pyramid adding new money to the pot.
 All pyramid schemes will begin to die when later recruits don't sign on in numbers large enough to pay off the earlier recruits.

 An infinite number of people is the weak link in the required "endless chain" of new participants.
 In order for a pyramid scheme to profit, there would have to be a never-ending supply of potential, and willing, participants.